frctl/fractal-docs/docs/api/endpoints/fractal-web.md

 * `path` - *String*
 * `value` - *String | Object*

 Set the value of a configuration setting, identified by its `path`.
-See the ~@TODOLINK @web-config', 'web configuration') }} documentation for details of available options.
+See the [web configuration](../../guide/web/configuration-reference.html) documentation for details of available options.

 ```js
 fractal.web.set('builder.dest', 'dist/output');